-- click here for link to LIFE website - download and mail in form with payment to get on class roster. $25 rescheduling fee, $150 class cost is non-refundable.
+- click here for link to LIFE classes - download and mail in form with payment to get on class roster. $25 rescheduling fee, $150 class cost is non-refundable.

 as a two-part class: one weeknight for part 1 (classroom) and Sunday afternoon for part 2 (range time).
 Reservation and pre-payment required two weeks prior to class.
 Class size is kept

 Cost: $170 per person.
 Includes Hawaii Rifle Association membership ($20), Silhouette range fee ($5), class completion certificate notary fee ($5).
 Also included:

 use of eye and ear protection and use of various handguns and ammunition for live fire of the selected handguns.
 Handgun mix can be tailored specific attendees' request.
 Truth about different handgun operating systems and firing characteristics will be learned.

 I also can give referrals for those wishing to get their certifications completed sooner.

 Some handguns available for class